 - Wherever possible, a complainant who believes they have been the subject of discrimination, harassment, bullying or victimisation should tell the person responsible that they find their behaviour offensive and ask them to stop.
 The behaviours that are considered offensive should be described and specified (times, frequency).
 They may wish to ask a Trade Union representative or work colleague to be present at any discussion. - The complainant may prefer to write an account of the behaviours they have experienced which could be shared with the person responsible in advance of a meeting.
 The complainant should retain a copy of this letter.
 It may be useful to describe the alternative appropriate behaviours. - The complainant may wish to take part in a mediated discussion with the person they feel is responsible.
 In this situation both parties need to be willing to work to resolve the situation swiftly and positively.
-The Manager or Head Teacher, other senior person or HR representative, or other appropriately trained mediator may act as an independent mediator and will try to identify a practical solution or acceptable compromise.
-The outcome of the mediation will be owned by both parties and will not involve penalties such as warnings, transfers or disciplinary action.
+The Line Manager or Head Teacher, other senior person or HR representative, or other appropriately trained mediator may act as an independent mediator and will try to identify a practical solution or acceptable compromise.
+The outcome of the mediation will be owned by both parties and will not involve penalties such as warnings, transfers or disciplinary action. - Where the matter is deemed to be a prejudice-related incident, but during this informal stage it is decided that there was no intent behind it, then parties involved will be subject to educational input to avoid any future prejudice related incidents.